 We don’t like bragging, but we have to say we are pretty good bloggers.
 It’s not because we are smart or anything like that, it’s actually because we screwed up one too many times.
 After starting four blogs and making hundreds of mistakes over seven years, eventually you are bound to figure out what to do and what not to do.

 We just wish someone told us all of this before we started our first blog.
 Here are 11 things you should know before starting your first blog:

 You need to be social

-If you are willing to spend money, you can buy traffic from StumbleUpon ads or Facebook ads, but if you aren’t, you’ll have to focus on building your social media profiles.
+If you are willing to spend money, you can buy traffic from Facebook ads, but if you aren’t, you’ll have to focus on building your social media profiles.
 This means you’ll have to spend time participating in the community, befriending other people, sharing stories and even messaging other users.

 Consistency is the key to growth